 3. How to Draw Anything Anytime: A Beginner’s Guide to Cute and Easy Doodles (over 1,000 illustrations)

-Next time when you find yourself under stress or face difficulty in concentrating and remembering, a time-limited doodling exercise could be your go-to-tool!
+Next time when you find yourself under stress or face difficulty in concentrating and remembering, a time-limited doodling exercise could be your go-to tool!

+These were the amazing mental benefits of doodling.
 If doodling makes you a happy and creative person altogether, as it does to me, share your experience with us in the comments section below.

 Happy Doodling to You!!!